Prof Patrick Johnston of Queen’s University Belfast & Almac Diagnostic Services honoured by President McAleese

-Sir Allen McClay, Group Chairman, Almac Group said: “I congratulate Professor Johnston on this honor.
-The life sciences industry is becoming more and more important in Ireland, and this honor recognizes the excellent work being carried out by Professor Johnston and the team at Almac Diagnostic Services.”
+Sir Allen McClay, Group Chairman, Almac Group said: “I congratulate Professor Johnston on this honour.
+The life sciences industry is becoming more and more important in Ireland, and this honour recognises the excellent work being carried out by Professor Johnston and the team at Almac Diagnostic Services.”

 “The contributions of Irish and Irish Americans to the life sciences industry have reached new heights.
 Prof. Johnston’s work exemplifies the Irish American community’s strong influence and impact on the life sciences in industry and academia.